-After the first year in my master’s program I knew I wanted more specialized training in cognitive-behavioral therapy, which I had learned was the best-tested treatment for the conditions I wanted to treat.
+After the first year in my master’s program I knew I decided to pursue more specialized training in cognitive behavioral therapy, which I had learned was the best-tested approach for the conditions I wanted to treat.
 I also got excited about understanding the role of the brain in depression and anxiety.
-I decided to continue my education in the doctoral program in psychology at the University of Pennsylvania, which is strong both in brain research and in evidence-based psychological treatments.
+I continued my education in the doctoral program in psychology at the University of Pennsylvania, which is strong both in brain research and in evidence-based psychological treatments.

-I considered going into full-time practice after my internship, but decided I wanted to pursue an academic track instead.
+I considered going into full-time practice after my internship, but decided to pursue an academic track instead.
 I felt grateful for the evidence-based treatments I had learned about and was using, and wanted to contribute to their further development.
-I secured an Assistant Professor position at Dr. Edna Foa’s Center for the Treatment and Study of Anxiety (CTSA) in the Psychiatry Department at the University of Pennsylvania.
+I worked as an Assistant Professor at Dr. Edna Foa’s Center for the Treatment and Study of Anxiety (CTSA) in the Psychiatry Department at the University of Pennsylvania.
 Dr. Foa is a pioneer in the field of OCD and PTSD treatment, and I learned an extraordinary amount in my time at the center.

-While I was there I did research on post traumatic stress disorder and smoking cessation, provided treatment for OCD, PTSD, anxiety, and depression, and supervised psychology trainees and psychiatry residents in the delivery of CBT for these conditions.
+While I was there I did research on posttraumatic stress disorder and smoking cessation, provided treatment for OCD, PTSD, depression, and anxiety (click link for my free e-guide, “10 Ways to Manage Stress and Anxiety Every Day“), and supervised psychology trainees and psychiatry residents in the delivery of CBT for these conditions.
 I also was trained in mindfulness-based therapy for anxiety, especially for generalized anxiety disorder.

 After I left my full-time position at Penn I pursued advanced training in CBT for insomnia (CBT-I) since so many of the people I was treating had sleep problems.
-Since summer 2012 I have been in independent private practice, delivering treatment in Haverford, PA, and by video conference.
+Since summer 2012 I have been in independent private practice, delivering treatment in suburban Philadelphia (currently by video conference only).